15. Trees

 15.2.
 Additional Topics

-Students in CSC 230 Fall 2024 should refer to the slide decks posted in Canvas.
+Students in CSC 230 Spring 2025 can refer to the slide decks (from Spring 2024 and Fall 2024) that are posted in Canvas.

 -